sleepingkingstudios/sleeping_king_studios-tools/README.md

     ArrayTools.humanize_list(['spam', 'eggs', 'bacon', 'spam'])
     #=> 'spam, eggs, bacon, and spam'

+#### `#splice`

+Accepts an array, a start value, a number of items to delete, and zero or more items to insert at that index.
+Deletes the specified number of items, then inserts the given items at the index and returns the array of deleted items.

+    # Deleting items from an Array
+    values = %w(katana wakizashi tachi daito shoto) ArrayTools.splice values, 1, 2
+    #=> ['wakizashi', 'tachi']
+    values
+    #=> ['katana', 'daito', 'shoto']

+    # Inserting items into an Array
+    values = %w(longsword broadsword claymore)
+    ArrayTools.splice values, 1, 0, 'zweihänder'
+    #=> []
+    values
+    #=> ['longsword', 'zweihänder', 'broadsword', 'claymore']

+    # Inserting and deleting items
+    values = %w(shortbow longbow crossbow)
+    ArrayTools.splice values, 2, 1, 'arbalest', 'chu-ko-nu'
+    #=> ['crossbow']
+    values
+    #=> ['shortbow', 'longbow', 'arbalest', 'chu-ko-nu']

 ### Hash Tools

 Tools for working with array-like enumerable objects.